test-miniakin/sync_directories/README.md

 python sync.py 'C:\Users\user\Dev\xz' 'C:\Users\user\Dev\test' 5 'C:\Users\user\Dev\sprint13\Log.log'

 #### Notice:
+* Clone the repository and go to it on the command line:
 * For Windows users - enter paths to directories and the path to the log file must be specified in quotation marks.
-* The restart interval is in seconds.
+* The restart interval is in seconds